The Breast uplift Procedure

 The Consultation Process

 During the consultation, you will be asked about your desired breast shape and size.
-Dr. Rebin will discuss your options regarding different techniques, the placement of incisions, and whether or not breast implants should be considered.
-Dr. Rebin will spend as much time as necessary to make you feel completely comfortable about your decision and answer all of your questions.
+Dr. Reubin will discuss your options regarding different techniques, the placement of incisions, and whether or not breast implants should be considered.
+Dr. Reubin will spend as much time as necessary to make you feel completely comfortable about your decision and answer all of your questions.

 What to Expect After Surgery

-Some discoloration and swelling will occur initially, but this will disappear quickly.
+Some discolouration and swelling will occur initially, but this will disappear quickly.
 Most residual swelling will resolve within a month.

 Post-op Activity Restrictions